scala-native/scala-native/docs/contrib/nir.rst

 NIR is high-level object-oriented SSA-based representation.
-The core of the representation is a subset of LLVM instructions, types and values, augmented with a number of high-level primitives that are necessary to efficiently compiler modern languages like Scala.
+The core of the representation is a subset of LLVM instructions, types and values, augmented with a number of high-level primitives that are necessary to efficiently compile modern languages like Scala.

 .. contents::